Milestones

 2014 | The Department of Pediatrics received the 2014 APA Health Care Delivery Award. |

-2015 | Dr. Bob Vinci receives the Association of Pediatric Program Director’s Robert S. Holm Award, honoring an APPD member for extraordinary contributions in pediatric program director leadership and/or support of other directors as a mentor, advisor or role model at a national level through APPD. |
+2015 | Dr. Bob Vinci receives the Association of Pediatric Program Director’s Robert S. Holm Award, honoring an APPD member for extraordinary contributions in pediatric program director leadership and/or support of other directors as a mentor, advisor or role model at the national level. |

 2015 | Lucy Marcil and Michael Hole begin StreetCred, a program that co-locates free tax services in the BMC pediatric outpatient clinic with the goal of ensuring all eligible families receive the Earned Income Tax Credit, one of the proven anti-poverty measures in the US.
-Since 2016, StreetCred has returned more than $1.6 million to Boston families |
+Since 2016, StreetCred has returned more than $1.6 million to Boston families. |

-2017 | The Urban Health and Advocacy Track receives the Academic Pediatric Association’s Teaching Program Award, recognizing an outstanding general pediatric program.
+2017 | The Urban Health and Advocacy Track (now LEAD) receives the Academic Pediatric Association’s Teaching Program Award, recognizing an outstanding general pediatric program.
 Programs must demonstrate excellence in educational teaching methods, acceptance by students and/or residents, acceptance by the community and the institution innovations and adaptability, or outstanding quality of the individuals trained in the program. |

 2017 | Eileen Costello leads the development of the SOFAR clinic, an interdisciplinary and multi-generational clinic dedicated to caring for parents with substance use disorder and their infants affected by neonatal abstinence syndrome. |